Canon RF 35mm F1.4 L VCM Lens Review

 In-Depth Review

 Ask a group of photographers what their favorite lens is, and the classic 35mm f/1.4 models will surely rise to near the top of that list.
-However, nearly 6 years into the Canon RF series, this model remained missing, and certain is that I was not the only one asking for it.
+However, nearly 6 years into the Canon RF series, this model remained missing from that lineup, and certain is that I was not the only one asking for it.

-Now, the Canon RF 35mm F1.4 L VCM Lens fills the glaring RF series hole, with its pent-up demand launching it to near the top (initially #4) of the best-selling mirrorless lens list at B&H.
+Now, the Canon RF 35mm F1.4 L VCM Lens fills that glaring RF series hole.
+Its pent-up demand launched it to near the top, initially #2, of the best-selling mirrorless lens list at B&H.

 The 35mm angle of view and ultra-wide f/1.4 aperture are tremendously useful, and the look of images captured with that combination is highly desired and much loved.
 This relatively compact lens's "L" nameplate assures optimal build and high performance.
-The VCM and nano USM AF system promises fast, smooth, and quiet operation.
-Near the top of the popularity reasons list is the phenomenal image quality this lens is expected to produce.
+The VCM plus nano USM AF system offers extremely fast, smooth, and quiet operation, and great image quality is a top of the popularity reasons list factor.

 Focal Length